-According to preliminary data published by Poland's ministry of Economic Development, Labour and Technology last year, despite the worldwide Covid-19 pandemic, Polish export to Uganda amounted to €uros17.4m (Shs75b) while imports stood at €10.7m (Shs46b).Uganda was Poland's 116th partner in terms of imports and 117th in terms of exports, amid a steadily improving trade partnership over the years.
-Uganda supplies Poland with tea coffee and tobacco while tea, coffee and tobacco, while Polish companies mainly sell clothing, textiles, machinery and electronics to Uganda.
+According to preliminary data published by Poland's ministry of Economic Development, Labour and Technology last year, despite the worldwide Covid-19 pandemic, Polish export to Uganda amounted to €uros17.4m (Shs75b) while imports stood at €10.7m (Shs46b).
+Uganda was Poland's 116th partner in terms of imports and 117th in terms of exports, amid a steadily improving trade partnership over the years.
+Uganda supplies Poland with tea, coffee and tobacco, while Polish companies mainly sell clothing, textiles, machinery and electronics to Uganda.